ros-controls/roadmap/design_drafts/controller_components.md

 The `ComponentManager` is in a sense very similar to the `ControllerManager` in which the controller manager holds the same logic of dynamically loading and unloading controllers.
 We therefore propose to leverage the functionality of the `rclcpp_components` within the controller manager, which provides all necessary services and command line tools needed to load components.
+The current implementation is the component manager is non-public and has to be made public for inheritance.
+A top-level issue tracking this can be found here: https://github.com/ros2/rclcpp/issues/1010

 ### Type Safety of Components